MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 ::: moniker-end

-<a id="install-plans">  </a>

-### Install the Delivery Plans extension

-The Delivery Plans extension is free to install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.vss-plans), Azure DevOps tab.

 ::: moniker range="tfs-2017"
+> [!NOTE]
-Installation of Delivery Plans requires TFS 2017.2 or later version.
+> Installation of Delivery Plans requires TFS 2017.2 or later version.
 ::: moniker-end

 ## Review a plan with your teams